futurelearn/GildedRose-Refactoring-Kata/README.md

 This Kata is forked from [Emily Bache's version](https://github.com/emilybache/GildedRose-Refactoring-Kata) which has many more languages available besides Ruby and Typescript.

+## Sharing your code

+When you are done with the exercise, commit your code to a new branch and push it up to the repo.
+We'll compare approaches at the end of the workshop.

 ## Requirements in other languages

 - [Español](GildedRoseRequirements_es.md)